-This is the removal of the lowest branches in the tree's canopy to create an appearance of 'lifting' the trees canopy.
-These works are normally carried out to allow access beneath the canopy of a tree for pedestrians or vehicles on a carriageway and the extent of crown lifting will depend upon the reasonable use of the land beneath the trees canopy.
+This is the removal of the lowest branches in the tree's canopy to create an appearance of 'lifting' the tree canopy.
+This work is usually carried out to allow access beneath the canopy of a tree for pedestrians or vehicles on a carriageway and the extent of crown lifting will depend upon the reasonable use of the land beneath the tree canopy.

-Crown lifting can be detrimental to a tree through:
+Crown lifting can be detrimental to a tree by:

-- changing the mechanical action upon the tree and can increase the potential for the tree to fail, - introduction of wounds for pests and diseases to enter the tree which the tree will need to respond to, - increasing the distances between leaves (energy production) and roots (energy use) with the result that more energy is required to transport the materials around the tree leaving less energy available for other processes (for instance defence against detrimental organisms).
+- changing the mechanical action upon the tree and this can increase the potential for limb or tree failure. - introduction of wounds for pests and diseases to enter the wood which the tree will need to respond to, - increasing the distances between leaves (energy production) and roots (energy use) with the result that more energy is required to transport the materials around the canopy leaving less energy available for other processes (for instance defence against detrimental organisms).

-Where we consider that the requests for crown lifting will cause significant detriment to the tree we will not carry out the requested works without good reason.
+Where we consider that the requests for crown lifting will cause significant detriment to the tree, we will not carry out the requested work without good reason.
 We do not usually crown lift lower branches to more than 3.0m.
 However, we may have to crown lift to more than 3.0m to comply with legal requirements (for instance to make a clearance around streetlights and vision splays for the safe use of the highway, to clear adjacent buildings and structures, etc.).